jan-cieslik/cancer_informatics/docs/ai/automated_mri_segmentation.md

 os.environ['nnUNet_results'] = "/content/drive/MyDrive/ColabNotebooks/nnUNet/nnUNet_results"
 ```

-Be aware, that you have to chose the right path to the respective directory.
+Be aware, that you have to choose the right path to the respective directory.

 To test, if the environment variables are correctly set, you can also use the command `!echo ${nnUNet_raw}` afterwards.
 If the right path of your nnUnet_raw directory is shown as output, you can go on to the next step of the tutorial.
 If the output is empty, you should check if you spelled everything right and try again.